Ulad-Ramaniuk/da4-assignment2/README.md

 | `data/services_cache.csv` | Services share of GDP via `wbdata` API |
 | `data/income_cache.csv` | World Bank income-group classifications |

 If these files are absent, the script falls back to a live World Bank API download.
-That fallback **may fail** (rate limits, API changes) and **will not necessarily reproduce the exact same country sample or numbers cited in the paper**.
+That fallback **may fail** (rate limits, API changes) and **will not necessarily reproduce the exact same country sample or numbers cited in the report**.

 ---